TWUOnline/ldrs591/_pages/unit-2-learning-activities.md

 <h4>Learning Activity 2.6: Take the Coconut Oil Challenge!</h4>
 How do you know whether the information presented to you in a journal article, book, news report, etc. is true?
 What is your process for evaluating the facts and assessing the credibility of the source?
 In this activity, I want you to consider your process for evaluating sources and how that relates to your research, and also to your daily decision-making.
 <ul>
  	<li>First, watch the following video.
-It's a 5 minute clip in which Dr.Oz presents his findings about the benefits of coconut oil:
+It's a 5 minute clip in which Dr.Oz presents his findings about the pros and cons of coconut oil:
 <ul>
  	<li><a href="http://www.doctoroz.com/episode/dr-oz-investigates-coconut-oil-healthy-or-not?video_id=5603049252001">http://www.doctoroz.com/episode/dr-oz-investigates-coconut-oil-healthy-or-not?video_id=5603049252001</a></li>
 </ul>